artificialsolutions/teneo-inquire-reference-dashboard/README.md

 You should replace `[your team name]` with the name of your team.
 You can find it in the top right corner when you login to your [environment](https://www.teneo.ai/manage/environment) in the browser.

 ### Log Data Source (LDS)
 Additionally you need the name of the Log Data Source of your solution.
 You can find it by opening the [bots](https://www.teneo.ai/manage/bots) page in your browser.
-The LSD is the last part of the Engine URL of your published solution.
+The LDS is the last part of the Engine URL of your published solution.
 For example, if the Engine URL of your solution is url is:

 ```
 https://longberry-xxxxx.bots.teneo.ai/longberry_baristas_5jz1h5hxjb3j0931gx7qxwbns2